 This flexible Fellowship is designed to meet the needs of learners with a range of backgrounds and goals.
 Learners may participate as residents, as clinical fellows, or as research fellows.
 Participants may tailor the program, but there are typically three options:

-Fellows in the Academic Program attend the weekly education sessions from July to October and January to June.
+Fellows in the Academic Program attend the weekly education sessions from January to June.
 Fellows are required to complete an academic project between January and June.
 This program does not involve patient care.

 One-Year Clinical Program